-Hobbycar was the dream of Francois Wardevoir, an ex-Renault Formula 1 engineer.
+Hobbycar was the dream of Francois Wardevoir, a French designer of off-road and sport utility vehicles.
 With his well-funded partner, Serge Desmarais, they built a state-of-the-art high-tech factory in Thenay, France, approximately 200km south of Paris.
 The first two models were ambitious amphibious cars capable of decent road and water performance, using parts from several manufacturers rolled into a cohesive, if unconventional, vehicle.

-The Passport was their attempt to offer a more spacious interior in a compact exterior, different than any MPV that had come before.
+The Passport was their attempt to offer a more spacious interior in a compact exterior, different than any Multi Purpose Vehicle that had come before.
 Pre-wired for telephone and FAX, it could be a rolling office or a vehicle of leisure, offering “the pleasure of total comfort and serene driving assurance.”
-The all-wheel-drive drivetrain was delicate but fairly straightforward, coming directly from a top-of-the-line Opel Calibra – turbocharged 16V 4-cylinder making 204 HP, and a 6 speed manual transmission.
+The all-wheel-drive drivetrain was delicate but fairly straightforward, coming directly from a top-of-the-line Opel Calibra – with a turbocharged 16V 4-cylinder making 204 HP and a 6 speed manual transmission.
 The bodywork was unique, though, with its four parallel-opening, double-pivot doors.
-Interior appointments were very nice as well, with four individual electrically- heated memory leather bucket seats and alcantara headliner.
+Interior appointments were very nice as well, with four individual electrically- heated memory leather bucket seats and Alcantara headliner.

-Alas, only a few dozen Passports were built (this one is #4) before the factory fell into receivership, and the vehicles and contents sold at auction in late 1996.
+Alas, only a few dozen Passports were built (this believed to be #3 of 4) before the factory fell into receivership, and the vehicles and contents sold at auction in late 1996.
 The factory remains, and is easily found with Google Maps or similar.
-The test tracks, lake, and buildings appear in good repair, and a large digital printing company now resides in one of the buildings.
+The test tracks, lake, and buildings remain in good repair, and a large digital printing company now resides in one of the buildings.

 Country of Origin: France (Thenay)